MStarmans91/WORC/WORC/doc/_build/html/_sources/static/user_manual.rst.txt

 BasicWORC
 ~~~~~~~~~~~~~~~~
 The ``BasicWORC`` object is based on the ``SimpleWORC`` object, and thus provides exactly the same functionality,
 plus several more advances functions.
-Much of the documentation of ``BasicWORC`` can be found in its tutorial (WIP)
+Much of the documentation of ``BasicWORC`` can be found in its tutorial (https://github.com/MStarmans91/WORCtutorial)
 and the docstrings of the functions in the object (:py:mod:`WORC.facade.basicworc`).

 One of the functionalities that ``BasicWORC`` provides over ``SimpleWORC`` is that you can also directly provide